* Uber to take as much as 30 pct in the combined company-source

-* Deal likely to be announced as early as Monday -source
+* The deal likely to be announced as early as Monday-source

-* Transaction marks second exit for Uber in Asia (Adds details on deal terms)
+* The deal marks a second exit for Uber in Asia (Adds details on the expected deal)

-The deal, which could be announced as early as Monday, marks the first big consolidation in the industry in Southeast Asia, home to about 640 million people, and will put pressure on rivals such as Indonesia's Go-Jek, backed by Alphabet Inc's Google and China's Tencent Holdings Ltd.
+The deal, which could be announced as early as Monday, marks the first big consolidation in the industry in Southeast Asia, home to about 640 million people, and will put pressure on rivals such as Indonesia's Go-Jek, backed by Google and China's Tencent Holdings.

 As part of the transaction, Uber would get a stake of as much as 30 percent in the combined business, the source said.
 He did not want to be identified as the deal is not public yet.

-A multi-billion dollar investment in Uber earlier this year by Japan's SoftBank Group Corp, already one of Grab's main investors, had stoked expectations that Uber would consolidate its Southeast Asian business with Grab.
+A multi-billion dollar investment in Uber earlier this year by Japan's SoftBank Group, already one of Grab's main investors, had stoked expectations that Uber would consolidate its Southeast Asian business with Grab.

 Grab's deal with Uber would be similar to the one struck in China in 2016, when Didi Chuxing bought out Uber's China business and handed over a stake in return.

-During a visit to India in February, Uber Chief Executive Dara Khosrowshahi had, however, pledged to continue investing aggressively in Southeast Asia, even as the company expected to lose money in the fast growing market.
+During a visit to India in February, Uber CEO Dara Khosrowshahi had, however, pledged to continue investing aggressively in Southeast Asia, even as the company expected to lose money in the fast growing market.